AmuthesWaran/how-tos/README.md

-# How Tos on common tech problems
+# How to guide on common tech problems
-This repo consists to simple how to on day to day tech related issues.
+This repo consists of simple how to on day to day tech related issues.

 ### Index